2024 Design Awards

 Educational and explanatory, social media, event or online graphics

 *Rates vary by sub-grouping and categories.
-Refer to the Design Categories kit for details.
+Refer to the 2024 Design Categories Kit for details.

 Entry Material Guidelines

-All entries are submitted digitally only.
+~ All entries are submitted in digital format.
 Hi-res, final files are to be submitted for judging.
 These files will be used for publication, if selected as a winner.